-In many applications SP-32 pilots are mounted on the main burner in the mounting tube (see p.
+In many applications SP-48 pilots are mounted on the main burner using the mounting tube (see p.
 3).

-The source of ignition is an electrical high energy spark igniter (HESI) or high tension arc igniter (HTI) for safe or hazardous area (depending on the application) equipped with the ignition rods of outer diameter up to 16 mm and co-axial electrode arrangement.
+The source of ignition is an electric high energy spark igniter (HESI) or high tension arc igniter (HTI) for safe or hazardous area (depending on the application) equipped with the ignition rods of outer diameter of 16 mm and coaxial electrode arrangement - see Fig. 3.

-The ignition rod is mounted in the gas head and goes through air tube to the mounting bracket of orifice-stabilizer assembly.
-The rod tip end should be placed as on drawing Fig. 1 (depending on the kind of ignition device), to provide a successful ignition of air-gas mixture.
+The ignition rod is mounted in the gas head and goes through air tube to the orifice-stabilizer assembly.
+The rod tip end should be placed as on drawing Fig. 1, to provide a successful ignition of air-gas mixture.

-Gas pilot SP-32-NG/PG-ND can be supplied together with electrical ignition device selected depending on the application.
-Ignition device is not in gas pilot scope of supply, and should be ordered separately.
+Gas pilot SP-48 can be supplied together with electric ignition device selected depending on the application.
+Ignition device is not in gas pilot scope of supply and should be ordered separately.